kihw/organizer/README.md

 #### Method 1: DMG Installation
 1. Download the latest DMG from releases
 2. Open the DMG file
-3. Drag Dofus Organizer to Applications folder
+3. Drag Dorganize to Applications folder
 4. Launch from Applications or Launchpad

 #### Method 2: From Source